syzer/JS-Spark/README.md

 * Use as Big data analytics.
 Connect to Hadoop HDFS and process even terabytes of data.

-* Use to safely transfer huge ammount of data to remote computers.
+* Use to safely transfer huge amount of data to remote computers.

-* Synchronize data between multiple smartphones.. even in Africa
+* Synchronize data between multiple smart phones.. even in Africa

 * No expensive cluster setup required!